achbintangfebrian/laravel-kasir-bintang/API_DOCUMENTATION.md

-# Smart Cashier (Kasir Cerdas) API Documentation
+# Smart Cashier API Documentation

+## Overview
-This document provides an overview of the Laravel backend API for the Smart Cashier application with AI Product Recommendations.
+This documentation covers the RESTful API for the Smart Cashier application with AI-powered product recommendations.
+The API provides endpoints for managing products, categories, customers, and transactions.

 ## Base URL
 ```